gsscoder/exprengine/README.md

 # Expression Engine

 This project is a simple mathematical expression parser written in C#.
-It's the refactoring of an old project and uses an AST-evaluation algorithm.
+It's the refactoring of a previous project and uses an AST-evaluation algorithm.
 You can use built-in or bind your functions and variables to global scope.

 ## Documentation